mmsellam/332project/ProjectManagementGeneralGuidelines.md

 Implement sampling: workers send sample data to the master.

 ### Week 4:
+Design

+### Week 5:

 Master distributes partition data to workers.
+Ensure that the master and workers run smoothly together.

+## Milestone #3 (Week 6):

+Implement sorting and merging across workers.
 Perform initial sorting/partitioning on worker nodes.

-## Milestone #3 (Weeks 5-6):

-Implement sorting and merging across workers.
-Ensure that the master and workers run smoothly together.
 Prepare for the progress slides and presentation (due Week 6).

 ## Milestone #4 (Weeks 7-8):